petercz1/gmailFontChanger/README.md

 I looked into it, and initially I tried the (deprecated) domsubtree event and then mutation observers, but the response times were huge.
 I guess that the gmail scripts do an awful lot of dom modifying/checking on refresh.

 Anyhoo, I decided an old-fashioned `setInterval()` was all that was needed.
-I set it to run every second
+I set it to run every second and

 This does mean you can get a slight jump as the gmail scripts run and then this runs just after, but at least I can now read my email.